malekbenz/malekbenz/_posts/2016-08-10-Serving-static-content-with-AspNet-core.md

 }
 ```

-And add required services by calling AddDirectoryBrowser extension method from Startup.ConfigureServices:
+And add required services by calling `AddDirectoryBrowser` extension method from `Startup.ConfigureServices`:

 ```